nolascojoao/aws-rds-dms-migration-lab/README.md

 ```

 #### 3.3.
 Note the RDS Endpoint
-- After the RDS instance is created, note down the RDS Endpoint for use in the migration task.
+- After the RDS instance is created note down the RDS Endpoint for use in the migration task.

 ---